Opinion Piece

 -

 the Canterell fields oil cap shrinks to the point where underlying water floods the horizontal wells that have been holding up high volume production.
 Production would then 'fall off the cliff-face'.
-As Mexico currently (2006) sends about 1.7 million barrels a day to USA (and with trends in mid 2006 to suggest it may be diverting an increasing proportion of national oil output to USA), the USA could experience a 10% shortfall in its 'requirements'.
-This would have to be made up from the world market.
-USA is unlikely to find a replacement supplier for 1.7 million barrels a day, and if it did, it would be by outbidding others.
-If Canterell fails, it will have a dramatic effect on oil prices and affect both the velocity and impact of recession in the USA,
+It is a matter of record that Canterell is now near this point, with the decline rate now 20%.
+Mexico currently (writing at january 2009) sends about 1.1 million barrels a day to USA, down about 300,000 barrels a day over last years average.
+If not for the USA recession, this would have had to be made up from the world market.
+If Canterells failure accelerates, it will have a dramatic effect on oil prices and affect both the velocity and impact of recession in the USA.

 - Saudi fields are producing a nett of around 7 million barrels a day as the Ghawar megafield fading is finally revealed.